 place to hide the bodies hiking spot!

 Back in the summer of 2003, I was a teenager at guitar camp when I was first introduced to the concept of “black metal.”
 A guy I befriended let me look through his CD collection and I basically wrote down the names that had the coolest looking album covers.
 Now at this point, my metal knowledge was limited to a couple Metallica albums, Black Sabbath, Tool, the nu-metal I liked in middle school and a handful of songs from a few other big metal acts.
 I was very much in the throws of a grunge and alternative rock phase.
 Knowing this, my friend told me, “listen dude, most of this stuff is gonna be too brutal for you, you’re not even going to know what to think.
 If you want to go down this road, you’ll want to get your big-4 band stuff down.
-But I’ll write some names down.”
+But I’ll write some other names down too.”
 He wrote down Emperor, Negură Bunget and Arcturus.
 But…Darkthrone’s album covers looked so cool.

 Next week I managed to snag a few songs from Emperor and Darkthrone and excitedly hit play on “Unholy Black Metal.”